Washington Redskins Logo

 Washington redskins emblem

-The Washington Redskins Football Club logos live up to its name.
-They depict either representative of America’s indigenous population or the attributes of their culture, such as spears and feathers.
+The Washington Redskins Football Club logos live up to their name.
+They depict either a representative of America’s indigenous population or cultural attributes, such as spears and feathers.
 The modern version resembles a portrait of an Indian turned in profile.
-It was developed back in 1972, and in 1983 the designers only slightly changed the colors.
+It was developed in 1972, and in 1983, the designers made only slight changes to the colors.
 This emblem was endorsed by Walter “Blackie” Wetzel, ex-head of the National Congress of American Indians.

-The composition of the logo is simple.
-The center is the head of a dark-skinned man with a distinctive hairstyle and two white and black feathers.
-This element is inside a white circle surrounded by a yellow ring and decorated with two more feathers – the same, but only with yellow edges.
+The logo’s composition is simple.
+The center is the head of a dark-skinned man with a distinctive hairstyle and two white-and-black feathers.
+This element is inside a white circle surrounded by a yellow ring and decorated with two more feathers, the same, but only with yellow edges.

 Washington redskins symbol

-The logo creators did not use the standard typeface or the Washington Redskins proprietary font because the team’s logo does not contain any lettering.
+The logo creators did not use the standard typeface or the Washington Redskins’ proprietary font because the team’s logo contains no lettering.
 All it has is the head of a brown-faced Indian with black hair.
-The dark palette is complemented by light shades: yellow and white.
-They create the necessary contrast so that the main character with the characteristic skin color is immediately visible.
+The dark palette is complemented by light shades, such as yellow and white.
+They create the necessary contrast so that the main character, with their characteristic skin color, is immediately visible.